DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

 that if you do drifting, let's not make a spectacle.
 This in itself has a difficulty – how do you transfer from one person to another?
 This is an innate thing for us.
 We share things.
-We say ‘have you seen this?’ or ‘Hey, I drifted yesterday.
-That was great fun.’
+We say ‘have you seen this?’ or ‘hey, I drifted yesterday, that was great fun.’
 This is the problem.
 How do I give you something similar to that?
 I'm your friend, I'd like to share it with you.
 How do I do that?
 The only way we know how to is through making a spectacle out of stuff – drifting included.